rushmj/mpv-video-cutter/README.md

 * **undo** : undo

-In fact,I should also add some more function like undo the cut,I will finish it some time : )
+In fact,I should also add some more function like GUI editor?